joshhus/blockchain-sw-25/howto/console-deploy-k8.md

 ```
 {:codeblock}

-When the command completes successfully you should should see something similar to:
+When the command completes successfully, you should see something similar to:
 ```
 serviceaccount/webhook created
 role.rbac.authorization.k8s.io/webhook created